visciang/cake/README.md

 ## Features and characteristics

 - DAG pipeline definition with a Dockerfile-like syntax
+- Buildkit free (it is not a buildkit frontend)
 - Implicit docker-like caching
 - Parallel jobs execution
 - Parametrizable pipeline and job (ref. `ARGS`)